DRVR1/Random-Navigator/readme.md

+##fixing:

+hours are displayed as seconds

+open browser time limit should interrupt website time limit

 # USAGE

 1) Grab a lot of websites you would like to "visit", that has some HREF (links) in their's HTML code